algorinfo/chrome_crawler/README.md

 # Chrome Crawler

-This service uses puppeteer and axios to crawl pages.
+This service uses puppeteer(to be deprecated), playwright and axios to crawl pages.

 It allows to scroll, take screenshots and get images encoded as Base64.